Back to the Cold War: Plot

 At South Park Elementary, Mr. Garrison tells his fourth-graders that he and his boyfriend Rick got into a fight, while the students are worried about Vladimir Putin.
-Mr. Mackey enters the class and announces an immediate safety drill in case of a nuclear bomb as he ends the drill with some "appropriate 80's music".
+Mr. Mackey enters the class and announces an immediate safety drill in case of a nuclear bomb as he ends the drill with some "appropriate '80s music".
 PC Principal tells Mackey to stop his increasing amount of nuclear safety drills as it appears Mackey has become overly nostalgic for the era.
 Mackey responds by sneaking into Principal's office and taking photographs.
 At an equestrian facility, Butters Stotch practices his horse-riding skills in preparation of an upcoming dressage event against a Russian student with the last name Solokov, while his parents Stephen and Linda Stotch, who are concerned for Butters' abilities, boo loudly at Solokov.
 Stephen warns Butters that the dressage event reminds them of the Cold War and that Butters needs to defeat Solokov.
 As Mackey reviews the pictures on a microfiche machine, Butters asks Mackey for counseling regarding his parents which triggers Mackey to demand to know everything about dressage.

 Butters attempts to train his horse, Melancholy, to perform dressage better, but Melancholy constantly defecates and has sexual intercourse with another horse during a practice.
 Mackey investigates the home of the Solokov family and finds Stephen and Linda in the stable trying to sabotage the horse.
 Mackey claims that Principal is a Russian spy and the dressage tournament will be a ploy to launch nuclear missiles.
 Mackey goes to his childhood family home to use a vintage floppy disk and dial-up modem to infiltrate the computers at NORAD.
 Mackey uses BASIC commands to hack the root system, emulating a Russian nuclear attack, triggering an escalation to DEFCON-3.
 The Russians receive notice of the DEFCON change and warn Putin, who has been nostalgic lately.
 As Mackey prepares to escalate NORAD to DEFCON-2, his mother interrupts and makes him realize the true source of his nostalgia is the fact that he is getting old.
 She tells him the Cold War era was not a good time nor one he should be attempting to get back to.
 At the dressage event, just as Solokov is about to win the event, Melancholy has intercourse with Solokov's horse, resulting in Solokov being thrown off the horse.
 A boxing referee counts Solokov out and Butters wins the event.
 The crowd celebrates as Mackey arrives and makes a triumphant speech.